Call For Submission

 Abstract Submission Guidelines:

 Only the submission of an abstract is required for peer review.
 All accepted abstracts will be published in the ISHIC conference proceeding.
-This proceeding is still under IEEE consideration for indexing.
+This proceeding will be indexed by google scholar.

 Abstract Reviewing process :